ejparnell/intro-to-mongodb/README.md

 ### We do: Create

 In the demo above, we created a single document using `insertOne`.
-If you run the script twice, two Jean-Luc Picards are hanging out in the `tng` collection.
+Two Jean-Luc Picards will hang out in the `tng` collection if you run the script twice.

 Let's insert multiple documents by adding more Star Trek: The Next Generation crew members.
 Inside of `bin/create.js`: